travetto/travetto/module/cli/README.md

 yarn add @travetto/cli
 ```

-The cli is the primary structure for interacting with the external requirements of the framework.
-This can range from running tests, to running applications, to generating email templates.
-The main executable can be installed globally or locally.
-If installed globally and locally, it will defer to the local installation for execution.

-As is the custom, modules are able to register their own cli extensions as scripts, whose name starts with `cli.`.
-These scripts are then picked up at runtime and all available options are provided when viewing the help documentation.
-The following are all the supported cli operations and the various settings they allow.

-## General
+The cli module represents the primary entry point for execution within the framework.
+One of the main goals for this module is extensibility, as adding new entry points is meant to be trivial.
+The framework leverages this module for exposing all executable tools and entry points.
+To see a high level listing of all supported commands, invoke `trv --help`

 **Terminal: General Usage**
 ```bash